tflori/orm/docs/reference.md

 Please note that this will execute the query - further modifications will not have any effect.

 If the query fails you should get an exception.
-Anyway if we couldn't get a result or there no rows it returns an empty array.
+Anyway if we couldn't get a result or there are no rows it returns an empty array.

 **Visibility:** this method is **public**.